Azure-Samples/active-directory-xamarin-native-v2/MAUI/MauiAppBasic/README.md

 1. Open the `appsettings.json` file.
 1. Find the key `TenantId` and replace the existing value with your Azure AD tenant/directory ID.
 1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `active-directory-maui-v2` app copied from the Azure portal.
+1. Find the key `CacheFileName` and replace the existing value with the name of the cache file you wish to use with WinUI caching (not used in Android nor iOS).
+1. Find the key `CacheDir` and replace the existing value with the directory path storing cache file you wish to use with WinUI caching (not used in Android nor iOS).

 1. Open the `Platforms\Android\MsalActivity.cs` file.
 1. Find the key `[REPLACE THIS WITH THE CLIENT ID OF YOUR APP]` and replace the existing value with the application ID (clientId) of `active-directory-maui-v2` app copied from the Azure portal.